Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: Evaluating Translation on WMT Datasets

 \subsection{Dataset}

-The WMT (Workshop on Machine Translation) datasets~\citep{ws-2006-statistical} are widely used for benchmarking machine translation models.
-The datasets across multiple years contain English sentences along with their corresponding translations in other languages by MT systems and humans, accompanied by human judgment (direct assessment scores)~\citep{graham-etal-2013-continuous} evaluating the translation quality.
-To maintain a balance between diversity and consistency, we select the most frequently used language pairs from 2017 to 2024: English to Czech (\textit{en-cs}), English to German (\textit{en-de}), English to Chinese (\textit{en-zh}), English to Russian (\textit{en-ru}), English to Japanese (\textit{en-ja}), English to Spanish (\textit{en-es}) and English to Turkish (\textit{en-tr}).
-Among these, \textit{en-cs, en-de, en-ru}, and \textit{en-zh} appear consistently across all years (only \textit{en-ru} missing in 2023), so we present their results in the main paper.
-Results for the remaining three pairs---\textit{en-ja, en-es}, and \textit{en-tr}---are provided in the appendix.
+The Conference on Machine Translation (WMT) datasets are widely used for benchmarking MT models.
+The datasets across multiple years contain English sentences along with their corresponding translations in other languages by MT systems and humans, evaluated by humans ~\citep{bojar-etal-2016-findings}.

+To maintain a balance between diversity and consistency, we select the four most frequently used language pairs from 2017 to 2024: English to Czech (\textit{en-cs}), English to German (\textit{en-de}), English to Chinese (\textit{en-zh}) and English to Russian (\textit{en-ru}).

 Different MT systems are evaluated and reported by the WMT Findings of each year---\cite{bojar-etal-2017-findings}, \cite{bojar-etal-2018-findings}, \cite{barrault-etal-2019-findings}, \cite{barrault-etal-2020-findings}, \cite{akhbardeh-etal-2021-findings}, \cite{kocmi-etal-2022-findings}, \cite{kocmi-etal-2023-findings}, \cite{kocmi-etal-2024-findings}---from 2017 to 2024.
 We selected the top four MT systems for each year's specific language pair to reflect the highest level of MT performance in that year.